On the Relation of Characteristic Modes of Different Conducting Structures: Transformation Between Characteristic Modes of Different Structures

 and

-It is observed that for small mode orders the columns of the transformation matrix are indeed approximately orthonormal.
-However, this property is often practically lost for larger mode indices due to numerical inaccuracies in the higher order modes and due to the unequal support of A and B that was discussed above.
+In practice, it is observed that for small mode orders the columns of the transformation matrix are indeed approximately orthonormal. \annotateChangesStart For larger mode indices, this property is lost due to the aforementioned numerical inaccuracies in the higher order modes.
+However, within all investigations throughout our paper, we did not find this to be a limiting factor since the amount of modes calculated correctly according to \eqref{eq:z0_cm_definition} was sufficient for the fields to converge.
+If additional accuracy is needed in future applications, we suggest to calculate the characteristic modes based on methods shown in \cite{tayli_accurate_2018}.\annotateChangesEnd

-This especially means that some care has to be taken when scattering matrices are transformed.
+\annotateChangesStart Due to missing orthogonality of $\mathbf{Q}^\mathrm{AB}$, \annotateChangesEnd some care has to be taken when scattering matrices are transformed.
 While a perturbation matrix can be transformed by multiplying with $\mathbf{Q}^\mathrm{AB}$ from the left and $\mathbf{Q}^\mathrm{BA}$ from the right, as seen in \eqref{eq:paba_transformation}, this is not advisable to transform a scattering matrix.
-Instead, the following formula in terms of scattering matrices should be used:
+Instead, the following formula\footnote{\annotateChangesStart It is noted that the factor 2 in the formula is correct.
+This is not in conflict with the fact that the same factor 2 is also found in \cite{harrington_theory_1971} in the formula \mbox{$\mathbf{S} = \mathbf{I} + 2\, \mathbf{P}$}.
+While Harrington et~al. use $2\,\mathbf{E}_n^0(\mathbf{r})$ as incident fields (in favor of $\,\mathbf{E}_n^0(\mathbf{r})$ as done in this manuscript), they also compensate this with an additional factor 2 in contrast to \eqref{eq:fpa}.\annotateChangesEnd} in terms of scattering matrices should be used: